 Yosemite National Park Quarter

-While most visitors only see the majestic Yosemite Valley, the park actually encompasses almost three quarters of a million acres.
+While most visitors only see the majestic Yosemite Valley, the national park actually encompasses nearly three quarters of a million acres.
 Most of this land has been set aside as designated wilderness.
-And with all that beauty of Yosemite, there are plenty of design opportunities for the third 2010 quarter-dollar.
+And with all that beauty of Yosemite, there were plenty of design opportunities for the third 2010 quarter-dollar.

-The Commission of Fine Arts chose design candidate CA-04 which features the Half Dome rock formation but commented that the "artwork appears unfinished and should be further developed."
+The Commission of Fine Arts chose design candidate CA-04 which featured the Half Dome rock formation, but commented that the "artwork appeared unfinished and should be further developed."

 Yosemite National Park Information